sugarlabs/musicblocks/README.md

 2. Use [labels](https://github.com/sugarlabs/musicblocks/labels) on
 your issues and PRs.

-3. Do not spam with lots of PRs with little changes.
+3. Please do not spam with many PRs consisting of little changes.

 4. If you are addressing a bulk change, divide your commits across multiple PRs, and send them one at a time.
 The fewer the number of